-Feta is a salty, tangy tasting cheese.
+Feta is a Greek cheese made from sheeps’ milk and has a salty, tangy flavor.
 These flavors are enhanced from its brine solution, which is essentially salt water.

-It’s so quick and easy to bake Feta cheese, and there’s something quite magical about serving it hot and sizzling.
+Baking Feta is an easy process, and there’s something quite magical about serving this cheese hot and sizzling.

-- Drizzle a block of Feta cheese with olive oil in a small casserole dish.
+– Place the Feta block in a small casserole dish.

 – Bake it in a 350°F oven until the oil is sizzling around it, and the top edges become golden.
 Often, the oil is sizzling before it’s golden, in which case a few seconds under the broiler will do the trick.